By Dylan Lieberman

 Mercantilism and Colonialism, two terms relatively gone from modern political and economic discussions about the future, but what if these old ideas can be revised to fit modern needs?
 The developed world generally accepts a mix of capitalist and socialist ideas, both politically and economically.
 However, regardless of what the developed world’s system generally is, much of the developing world has no real chance to catch up with capitalist ideas, simply leaving the poor poorer and the developed countries simply continue to trade with other developed countries.
 What if major developed powers began using a system that protected their domestic industries, as well as uplifting developing powers, while they still profited in the process?

-Wealthy countries investing in or building infrastructure in developing countries sounds good in theory for both parties, but rarely ends in a beneficial way to the developing country.
+Wealthy countries investing in or building infrastructure in developing countries sounds good in theory for both parties, but rarely ends in a mutually beneficial agreement.
 China often implements similar practices in Africa today, notably in Zambia, where Chinese copper investments have grown in recent years.
 China also worsens the situation of so-called “colonized” countries by, rather than using native workers, injecting Chinese workers as they develop their industries.
 An ideal situation would involve cooperation between both countries, where native workers can take the high-paying jobs that come as a result of a newly developed industry.
 Rather than uplifting the developing country and gaining a new export market, China gains economic control of the country and its natural resources (though China has recently slowed this practice as of 2021).

 In addition, developing these relationships with foreign nations can allow the more efficient industries of a larger nation to have a stable and secure market for their exports (see below section).